Tewr/BlazorWorker/README.md

 Web workers, simply speaking, is a new process in the browser with a built-in message bus.

 To people coming from the .NET world, an analogy for what this library does is calling [Process.Start](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.process.start) to start a new .NET process, and expose a message bus to communicate with it.

 The library comes in two flavours, one built on top of the other:
-- BlazorWorker.BackgroundService: A high-level API that hides the complexity of messaging
+- BlazorWorker.BackgroundService: A high-level expressions-based API that hides the complexity of messaging
 - BlazorWorker.Core: A low-level API to communicate with a new .NET process in a web worker

 ### Net 5 & 6 Support
-.netstandard2, .net5 and .net6 can be used as targets with BlazorWorker version v3.x, but new features will not be developed for these targets dues to the breaking changes in .net7.
+.netstandard2, .net5 and .net6 can be used as targets with BlazorWorker version v3.x, but new features will not be developed for these targets due to the breaking changes in .net7.

 ### Net 7 & 8 Support
 .net7 & .net8 targets can be used from [release v4.0.0](https://github.com/Tewr/BlazorWorker/releases/tag/v4.0.0) and higher versions.